LODSContent/ACPGuidance/BestPractices.md

 ## Use a separate cloud subscription for integration with our platform

 The Skillable platform allows you to integrate subscriptions from other cloud providers such as AWS or Azure.
-You should not use the same subscription and billing account that use in a production environment.
+You should not use the same tenant/subscriptions and billing account that use in a production environment.
 Furthermore, if possible, you should set billing caps on your subscriptions that throttle usage after certain thresholds are triggered.

+## For Azure tenants, limit external collaboration settings
+By default, the settings to invite external users for collaboration are relatively open.
+You should restrict guest access to your dedicated tenant such that Guest user access is highly restricted and that invitations can be sent only to a pre-approved list of external domains (or none at all).
+You can find these settings in the Azure portal by navigating to Default Directory | Users > Users | User Settings > External collaboration settings.

+When configuring external collaboration settings, please ensure you allow invitations to the skillable.com domain.

 ## Do not use Life Cycle Actions (LCA) to modify permissions in the cloud subscription